-History, of course, happens because of successful and unsuccessful negotiations.
-We could fill the entire Internet with examples, but we’re going to practice some self-control and only showcase a couple.
+History happens because of successful and unsuccessful negotiations.
+We could fill up the Internet with examples, so we’re going to practice some self-control and only showcase a couple.

 Probably the most famous example from contemporary times involves the volatile relationship between Israel and Palestine.
-Stemming directly from the former nation’s official establishment in 1948, every attempt to forge sustainable peace ends in an act of violence, particularly when it comes to ownership of the Gaza Strip.
-Admittedly, this is a painfully reductive summation of one of the 20th and 21st centuries’ most complex geopolitical games.
-But it still stands as a harrowing example of failed negotiating – repeatedly.
+Stemming directly from the former nation’s official establishment in 1948, every attempt to forge a sustainable peace ends in an act of violence, particularly when it comes to ownership of the Gaza Strip.
+This is, admittedly, a painfully reductive summation of one of the 20th and 21st centuries’ most complex geopolitical games.
+But it still repeatedly stands as a harrowing example of failed negotiating.

 Israeli and Palestinian governing bodies both refuse to come to terms with the others’ views and establish common ground on which to build everlasting peace.
-In the end, compromise doesn’t always mean everyone receives everything they want, but they don’t have to give it all up for the sake of the other parties involved.
-Making a genuine effort to start from a solid foundation of similarities, listening with empathy and working upwards is essential to a gratifying, viable and successful agreement.
+In the end, compromise doesn’t always mean everyone receives everything they want, but they don’t have to give it all up for the sake of the other involved parties.